1jour1vin

 Terroirs

-Soils linked to the Rhône river terraces composed of limestone on colluvium, on the easternmost terroirs of the hill where the soils are deeper.
+Soils associated with the Rhône river terraces, composed of limestone on colluvial deposits, found in the easternmost parts of the hill where the soils are deeper.

 Viticulture